ConcordUSA/engineering-core-values/practices/refactoring/refactoring.md

 # Refactoring

-Refactoring is very tightly coupled to Simple Design and TDD.
-TDD enables simple design, while the practice of refactoring ensures that our code bases adapt to new or changing requirements while still keeping its maintainability.
+To put in simple terms refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.

 ## The What and The Why

-### The What

-To put in simple terms refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.

-### The Why

-Create clean code.

-#### Clean Code
+###  But what is "clean code" anyway?

 1. Clean code is obvious for other programmers.
 And I’m not talking about super sophisticated algorithms.
 Poor variable naming, bloated classes and methods, magic numbers -you name it- all of that makes code sloppy and difficult to grasp.